 Safety is at the heart of all our adventure planning.
 Our expedition adventures are undertaken in challenging environments, so we focus on prevention to minimize the risks.
-Our safety management systems have been tested and developed over 10 years, and we know that they work: (1) Our safety systems are externally reviewed by international experts and practitioners annually.
+Our safety management systems have been tested and developed over 10 years, and we know that they work: (1) Our safety systems are externally reviewed by international experts and practitioners frequently.
 (2) We have full time presence and staff, offices and logistics in Ghana and have access to security information and networks such as the Counter-Terrorism Units of the Ghana Police Service to cover potential issues about safety, despite the need being very unlikely.
 (3) We conduct risk assessments and casualty evacuation training specifically for every adventure location where we have crisis management plans in place for every contingency.
 (4) We have selected and trained highly experienced, committed and resourceful individuals as staff and they uphold our high standards of safety on every adventure.
 (5) We execute safety drills before the start of every adventure so that adventurers are prepared for the risks a particular adventure offers; and (6) We are in constant communication with our offices on every adventure, who in turn are in touch with medical facilities in a 12km radius if casualty evacuation becomes necessary.

 What food will I eat?

 The food you eat depend on the specific adventure you are on.
-Day-out adventures include packed lunches that are often rice-based meals.
+Day-out adventures include packed snacks that are often rice-based meals.
 You and our expedition adventure staff will be responsible for cooking your own food at camps, which usually include Ghanaian meals such as boiled yams and palava sauce, jollof rice, and other local culinary delights.
 If you and your team do not know how to cook at all, there is always a cook on our adventures but you will be expected to cut tomatoes, dice carrots, grind peppers in an earthenware and fetch water balanced on your head.
 While we are unable to cater to every dietary persuasion there is, we are happy to customize meals for vegans and vegetarians.